Types of Accumulator in Hydraulic

 3. Gas loaded type accumulator – A Types of Accumulator

-This type of accumulator is also called as hydro pneumatic accumulator.
+This types of accumulator is also called as hydro pneumatic accumulator.
 This accumulator is widely used in many types of industries.
-This is classified into two types.
+This types of accumulator is classified into two.
 They are,

 3.1 Non-separator type accumulator